Will-Wright/low-rank-opt-rapid-eig/README.md

 Demo Tutorials
 --------------

-The following experiments demonstrate the effectiveness of the `saga_sd` algorithm for phase retrieval and the efficiency of the new `adaptive_eigs_params` algorithm (which we call `saga_sd rapid-eig`) for solving the sequence of eigenvalue problems in `saga_sd`.
+The following experiments demonstrate the efficiency of the new `adaptive_eigs_params` algorithm (which we call `saga_sd rapid-eig`) for solving the sequence of eigenvalue problems in `saga_sd`.
+We also show the effectiveness of the `saga_sd` algorithm for noisy phase retrieval.

 ### Comparison of `saga_sd` and `saga_sd rapid-eig`